tapis-project/pipelines-docs/source/user/index.rst

 Overview and Prerequisites
 ==========================

+The Tapis Pipeline software is designed to assist you in running recurring computational jobs against multiple data sets.
+The design is based on the idea of ETL <https://en.wikipedia.org/wiki/Extract,_transform,_load>.
+It has been designed with TACC resources in mind, but should be broadly applicable to others' as well.
+The general idea is:

+  1. Download input data from remote source
+  2. Compute data using whatever software you like
+  3. Send resulting output back to a remote storage site

 Before you begin building your first Tapis Pipeline, there are a few decisions to make and some prerequisites your project should meet.
 We collect these here.
-Think of it as checklist
+Think of it as checklist.

 TACC Storage and Computing Allocation
 -------------------------------------